2ndQuadrant/pglogical/README.md

 On the provider the row filtering can be done by specifying `row_filter` parameter for the `pglogical.replication_set_add_table` function.
-The `row_filter` is normal PostgreSQL expression which has the same limitations on what's allowed as the `CHECK` constaint.
+The `row_filter` is normal PostgreSQL expression which has the same limitations on what's allowed as the `CHECK` constraint.

 Simple `row_filter` would look something like `row_filter := 'id > 0'` which
 would ensure that only rows where values of `id` column is bigger than zero will be replicated.

-It's allowed to use volatile function inside `row_filter` but caution must be excercised with regard to writes as any expression which will do writes will throw error and stop replication.
+It's allowed to use volatile function inside `row_filter` but caution must be exercised with regard to writes as any expression which will do writes will throw error and stop replication.

-It's also worth noting that the `row_filter` is running inside the replication session so session specific expressions such as `CURRENT_USER` will have values of the replication session and not the session wich did the writes.
+It's also worth noting that the `row_filter` is running inside the replication session so session specific expressions such as `CURRENT_USER` will have values of the replication session and not the session which did the writes.

 #### Row Filtering on Subscriber